bbauska/TUMx-DWAPNx/README.md

 scale of 20 different values, discrete values, and we&apos;re going to use those to select 20 different colors depending on the name of our characters.

-So, this returns a function, so we can now call this color function with any string and it will just return us a color.
+This returns a function, so we can now call this color function with any string and it will just return us a color.
 So, going down to our node again and now we&apos;re going to call another function on this one, called style.
 And you want to fill the node with a certain value and this again